Equality for men and women

 The Access to Goods and Services and their Supply Regulation implements the principle of equal treatment between men and women in the access to goods and services and their supply.

-With regards to the provision of goods and services, the Equal Treatment of Persons Order implements the principle of equal treatment between persons irrespective of racial or ethnic origin.
+With regards to the provision of goods and services, the Equal Treatment of Persons Order implements the principle of equal treatment in the provision and supply of goods and services between persons irrespective of racial or ethnic origin.

 The National Commission for the Promotion of Equality (NCPE) prohibits any form of discrimination based on:

-- racial and/or ethnic origin in the provision of goods and services.
+- (ii) racial / ethnic origin and gender in the provision of goods and services and their supply.

 Further clauses against discrimination

-Some further clauses against discrimination are also incorporated in specific subsidiary legislation, including:
+Some further clauses against discrimination are also incorporated in specific subsidiary legislation, of the employmet law including:

 Occupational Health and Safety